What Should I Do After Having A Car Accident?

 - Do your best to note the circumstances surrounding the accident, but make no comments about the accident, admit nothing, and sign nothing.

 - Go see your doctor or visit an urgent care center.
-You may not feel pain after the accident, but some injuries surface a few days later.
+Although you may not feel pain after the accident, some injuries may surface a few days later.

 - If you notice symptoms like pain or a tingling sensation moving down your arms or legs, you might have injured your spine by rupturing a disc.
 This is very dangerous.
 You likely will need to have an MRI of your spine.

-- Take the time to consult online with a personal injury attorney.
+- Take the time to consult with a personal injury attorney.

 There are several different types of damages available to you.
 The real question is whether the other driver carried sufficient insurance liability limits and, if not, whether you have adequate uninsured/underinsured motorist insurance to cover your damages and claims.